-School of Hotel, Restaurant, and Tourism Management
+School of Hospitality and Tourism Management

 Admission requirements conform with the general regulations of The Graduate School and regional and national accreditation standards.
 Applicants must submit to The Graduate School an application along with a $50 nonrefundable application fee; official transcripts (mailed to the USC Graduate School) showing their complete academic record; two letters of recommendation; resume; statement of purpose; records of immunization (if born after December 31, 1956); and reports of examination scores on the GRE or GMAT.

 The admission process involves evaluation of applicant characteristics in an attempt to determine intellectual ability and willingness to do the work required to complete the curriculum.
 Realizing that many admission decisions are somewhat subjective, anyone reviewing applications for admission to the Master of International Hospitality and Tourism Management program must consider the overall academic record (GPA; course of study; school[s] attended; degrees earned; GRE or GMAT scores and scores on any other standardized tests; performance in quantitative, hospitality/tourism, or business-related courses; work experience and level of responsibility; extracurricular and community activities; and letters of recommendation).
 These items may be supplemented by personal or telephone interviews at the discretion of the reviewer or when requested by the graduate director.

 International applicants whose native language is not English are also required to submit a satisfactory score on the TOEFL or the IELTS Intl.
 Academic Course Type 2 exam.
 The minimum acceptable score on the TOEFL is 80 (internet-based).
 The minimum acceptable overall band score on the IELTS Intl.
 Academic Course Type 2 exam is 6.5.